Mobile navigation

 For a complete list of all Mainstream education providers in and around Wiltshire and which SEND Service team oversees their learners please visit:

-SEND team schools list by area
+SEND (Special Education Needs and Disabilities) team schools list by area

 You can also visit the Government website to search and download information from a register of all schools and colleges in England.